AttackingOrDefending/OpeningBookCreator/README.md

 You can repeat this step to include more monthly databases in the build.

+# To Do

+- Add the option to create an opening book based on a user's games.
+- Add the option to create an opening book from the [lichess cloud analysis database](https://database.lichess.org/#evals).

 # Credits

 This project is created on top of [cbuild](https://github.com/lichapibot/cbuild).